zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\partial \mathcal{W}}{\partial t} = \bm{F} \cdot \bm{v}.
 $$

-Thus, to compute it, we must recall the definition of the electromagnetic force.
+Thus, to compute it, we must recall the definition of electromagnetic force.

 If a particle with the charge \\(q\\) moving at the velocity \\(\bm{v}\\) is placed in an electromagnetic field, it experiences the [Lorentz force](https://en.wikipedia.org/wiki/Lorentz_force)